 One campaign with one Ad group

-Using this campaign structure you place all your products in a single product group.
+You place all your products in a single product group using this campaign structure.
 With this campaign, all your products seem to have a similar value.

-To increase the performance of your shopping campaigns with this campaign structure you can increase your maximum CPC for all the products in the single campaign.
+To increase the performance of your shopping campaigns, with this campaign structure, you can improve your maximum CPC for all the products in a single drive.

-In this structure, you can divide your products into different groups considering some of the attributions.
+In this structure, you can divide your products into different groups considering some attributions.

-You can set your bidding budget based on the product category, product level ID, or your brand.
+You can set your bidding budget based on the product category, product level ID, or brand.

-In addition to the subdivision of this campaign structure, you can use the custom label to provide more details of the product to target customers.
+In addition to the subdivision of this campaign structure, you can use the custom label to provide more product details to target customers.

 Not all your shopping ads will perform better on the top of the search engines.
-To have a look at this visit the segment section of your shopping campaigns account and check out the category top vs other.
+To look at this, visit the segment section of your shopping campaigns account and check out the category top vs. other.

-From there you can check out the important metrics to see how your ads are performing and compare them, metrics like conversion rates and CPA.
+From there, you can check out the essential metrics to see how your ads are performing and compare them, metrics like conversion rates and CPA.

 As you run your ads, Google will keep showing your best-performing products to target customers.
 Increase your bid and maximize your CPC.

-You want more target customers to see your products, engage with them, and convert into customers, or buy something.
+You want more target customers to see your products, engage with them, and convert them into customers or buy something.

-Google will give you a signal to raise your budget if your successful campaigns have a limited budget or low impression share.
+Google will signal you to raise your budget if your successful campaigns have a limited budget or low impression share.